hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 From its fertile soil, students can grow new plants and mine for patterns, fit for the as-yet-unknown mathematical needs of the 21st century.
-And even more importantly, they can enjoy the simple pleasures of mathematics, which have for so long, and so unnecessarily, been denied to the majority.
+And even more importantly, they can enjoy the simple pleasures of mathematics, which have for so long, and so unnecessarily, been out of reach.

 ## Annotated bibliography <a id="sec-5" name="sec-5"></a>